nikhilnair31/lifelog.ai/README.md

-# EYES: Environment for Your Screenshots
+# LifeLog

-This Python application, called EYES (Environment for Your Screenshots), is designed to capture screenshots at regular intervals, process them, and interact with various AI models for analysis.
+This Python application, called LifeLog, is designed to capture screenshots at regular intervals, process them, and interact with various AI models for analysis.
 The application provides a user interface for configuration and control.

 ## Installation